aribernstein1/assignments/README.md

 ## 1. Intended Use
 **Describe the business value of your group’s best remediated model:**
-The model helps financial institutions assess the risk of loan delinquency, enabling more informed decisions in credit management and reducing losses from defaults.
+The model helps financial institutions identify whether a loan is likely to be classified as “high-priced,” which can inform compliance reviews and risk monitoring under fair lending regulations.

 **Describe how your group’s best remediated model is designed to be used:**
 It is designed as a decision-support tool to flag high-risk borrowers based on past behavior and financial patterns, ideally used alongside human review.